 Use the library — it's a community reuse program.

 Fix it, don't toss it.
-My cookie dough scoop stopped working, but thanks to a pair of pliers it's as good as new.
+My cookie dough scoop stopped working, but after a few minutes with a pair of pliers it's as good as new.

 Carry reusable shopping bags.
 I'm a big fan of my Envirosax.
 I can keep a couple in my purse at all times, so I'm never at the grocery store without them.

-Invest in rechargeable batteries for items you use often (Wii remotes, anyone?).
+Invest in rechargeable batteries for items you use often.

 Sign up for green energy options.
-For about $1 a month, our electricity is now 100% wind energy (average family increase is $7).
+For $1 a month, our electricity is 100% wind energy (average family increase is $7).
 No green options?
 Suggest it.

 Unplug things.
 Many electric items use power even when off.
-Our TV (big offender) is plugged into a socket with a switch.
-We also use power strips with a kill switch.
+Our TV (big offender) is plugged into a circuit with a switch.
+Power strips with a kill switch also make it easy.

 Use the internet.
-Online bill pay and online shopping save paper and transportation.
-(And when it's time to get a new computer, look for one that minimizes electricity use.
-For example, the MacBook Pro is Energy Star rated and Apple considers the environmental impact of the entire life cycle of the computer.
-Apple, feel free to send me a new MacBook in exchange for that shameless plug.)
+Online bill pay and shopping save paper and transportation.
+And when it's time to get a new computer, look for one that is environmentally conscious.
+One of many reasons why we love our MacBook Pro.
+Apple, you are welcome to send free products for that shameless plug.

 GIVE.
 When people can't meet their own needs, the environment takes a back burner.
 How can you worry about saving lions when said lions are eating your only source of income?
 How can you say no to a job at a chemical plant when your family is starving?
 Helping disadvantaged communities allows them to choose things that aren't harmful to their own environments (and therefore harmful to themselves).
-And with that, keep in mind that as a wealthier country, we can afford to outsource our waste.
-Instead of polluting our air, we pollute someone else's air.
+And keep in mind that as a wealthy country, we can afford to outsource our waste.
+Our poor environmental choices don't pollute our own air; instead, those choices pollute someone else's air.

 resources we use.